probabilityspace01/Probability-Space/content/team/Members/index.md

 ### * Vishal Routh : Member ID - \\(\Omega\mathbb{F}\mathbb{P}463\\)

 > Pursuing M.Stat from ISI Kolkata.
-Major researcj interests are **Stochastic Processes** , **Measure Theory**, **Martingale Theory**.
+Major research interests are **Stochastic Processes** , **Measure Theory** and **Martingale Theory**.
 It is a great platform to share and get innovative  ideas on the current research topics.

 ---